 Acidity or gastric problems arise due to an increase of acid in the stomach, Anti-acids or antacids are medicines containing bases such as NaCHO3 (sodium bicarbonate) Mg(OH)2 (magnesium hydroxide) to neutralize the excess acid in the stomach.

 To treat acidic or basic soils

 Plants don’t grow well if the soil is too acidic or too basic.
-To neutralize acidic soils, bases like ash of burnt wood, CaO, CaCO3, etc are added.
+To neutralize acidic soils, bases like the ash of burnt wood, CaO, CaCO3, etc are added.
 Similarly, basic soils are neutralized.

 To treat tooth decay or cavities